 School-Wide Events and Programmes

 We offer an arts specialisation programme.
 The arts consist of drama, dance and music.
 Every class has a term with a specialist teacher exploring the elements and principles of each of the disciplines.
-In 2017 we also provide Physical Education as a specialisation topic.
+In 2019 we also provide Physical Education and Te Reo Maori as specialisation topics.

 Throughout the school year we plan for whole school activities where there is a special focus on particular learning areas.
 Book Week provides opportunity to share and celebrate the joy of books and reading.
 Maths Week is linked to New Zealand Maths Week and again it is a time for emphasising the importance of maths and problem solving in our everyday lives.
 Each class has Te Reo language sessions throughout the year.
 Our integrated studies topics incorporate the Social Sciences, Technology and Science.
 Students are encouraged to ask questions, look for explanations and to think about the world we live in.